-Topic & Guiding Question

-Student Objectives

-Missouri Learning Standards for Science 2016

-We recommend teaching this in 4th grade if following Missouri Standards.

-Balanced & Unbalanced Forces

-How could you win a tug-of-war against a bunch of adults?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Balanced & Unbalanced Forces How could you win a tug-of-war against a bunch of adults?
 Students develop a mental model of the nature of forces and motion and use that model to explain the behavior of an elastic jumper.

-4.PS2.A.2 Plan and conduct an investigation to provide evidence of the effects of balanced and unbalanced forces on the motion of an object.
+3.2.3.B.
+Plan and conduct an investigation to provide evidence of the effects of balanced and unbalanced forces on the motion of an object.
+Lesson 2 Balanced Forces & Engineering What makes bridges so strong?

-We recommend teaching this in 4th grade if following Missouri Standards.

-Engineering

-What makes bridges so strong?

 Students develop and design a bridge to be as strong as possible while working with limited materials.

-4.PS2.A.2 Plan and conduct an investigation to provide evidence of the effects of balanced and unbalanced forces on the motion of an object.
+Foundational for 3.2.3.B.
+Plan and conduct an investigation to provide evidence of the effects of balanced and unbalanced forces on the motion of an object.
+Lesson 3 Pattern of Motion, Gravity, & Friction How high can you swing on a flying trapeze?

-We recommend teaching this in 4th grade if following Missouri Standards.

-→New! →

-Pattern of Motion, Gravity, & Friction

-How high can you swing on a flying trapeze?

 Students make observations and measurements of a trapeze model.
 Then, using that information they predict the motion of a real trapeze.

-4.PS2.A.1 Make observations and/or measurements of an object's motion to provide evidence that a pattern can be used to predict future motion.
+3.2.3.A.
+Make and communicate observations and/or measurements of an object's motion to provide evidence that a pattern can be used to predict future motion.
+Lesson 4 Magnets & Forces What can magnets do?

-4.PS2.B.1 Plan and conduct a fair test to compare and contrast the forces (measured by a spring scale in Newtons) required to overcome friction when an object moves over different surfaces (i.e. rough/smooth).

-Magnets & Forces

-What can magnets do?

 Students investigate the properties of magnets and the fact that they exert forces that act at a distance.

-3.PS2.B.1 Plan and conduct investigations to determine the cause and effect relationships of electric or magnetic interactions between two objects not in contact with each other.

-Magnets & Engineering

-How can you unlock a door using a magnet?
+3.2.3.C.
+Ask questions to determine cause and effect relationships of electric or magnetic interactions between two objects not in contact with each other.
+Lesson 5 Magnets & Engineering How can you unlock a door using a magnet?
 Students investigate magnetic attraction and repulsion, and design a magnetic lock in the hands-on activity.

-3.PS2.B.1 Plan and conduct investigations to determine the cause and effect relationships of electric or magnetic interactions between two objects not in contact with each other.

-3.ETS1.B.1 Generate and compare multiple solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.

-3.ETS1.C.1 Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved.
+3.2.3.D.
+Define a simple design problem that can be solved by applying scientific ideas about magnets.